-- A. Notwithstanding any other provision contained in this Agreement, the County as the applicant and grantee for CDBG and HOME Program funds has responsibility for and assumes all obligations in the execution of the CDBG and HOME Programs, including final responsibility for selecting and executing activities, and submitting to HUD the Consolidated Plan, Annual Action Plans, and related plans and reports, including the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan.
-Nothing contained in this Agreement shall be construed as an abdication of those responsibilities and obligations. - B. The Metropolitan King County Council shall have authority and responsibility for all policy matters, including the Consolidated Plan, upon review and recommendation by the JRC. - C. The Metropolitan King County Council shall have authority and responsibility for all fund allocation matters, including approval of the annual CDBG and HOME Program Administrative Setasides and appropriation of all CDBG and HOME Program funds. - D. The King County Executive, as administrator of the CDBG and HOME Programs, shall have authority and responsibility for all administrative requirements for which the County is responsible to the federal government. - E. The King County Executive shall have authority and responsibility for all fund control and disbursements. - F. The King County Executive shall have the authority and responsibility to staff the JRC and provide liaison between HUD and the urban county Consortium.
-County
+- A. Notwithstanding any other provision contained in this Agreement, the County as the applicant and grantee for CDBG, ESG and HOME Program funds has responsibility for and assumes all obligations in the execution of the CDBG, ESG and HOME Programs, including final responsibility for selecting and executing activities, and submitting to HUD the Consolidated Plan, Annual Action Plans, and related plans and reports, including the Analysis of Impediments to Fair Housing Choice and the Fair Housing Action Plan.
+Nothing contained in this Agreement shall be construed as an abdication of those responsibilities and obligations. - B. The Metropolitan King County Council shall have authority and responsibility for all policy matters, including the Consolidated Plan, upon review and recommendation by the JRC. - C. The Metropolitan King County Council shall have authority and responsibility for all fund allocation matters, including approval of the annual CDBG, ESG and HOME Program Administrative Set-asides and appropriation of all CDBG, ESG and HOME Program funds. - D. The King County Executive, as administrator of the CDBG, ESG and HOME Programs, shall have authority and responsibility for all administrative requirements for which the County is responsible to the federal government.

-Executive staff shall prepare and present to the JRC evaluation reports or recommendations concerning specific proposals or policies, and any other material deemed necessary by the JRC to help it fulfill its powers and duties in IV.
-C., above.
+E. The King County Executive shall have authority and responsibility for all fund control and disbursements.

-- G. King County Executive staff shall have the authority and responsibility to communicate and consult with participating jurisdictions on CDBG and HOME Program policy and program matters in a timely manner. - H. King County Executive staff shall have the authority and responsibility to convene sub-regional advisory committees made up of representatives from participating jurisdictions in the sub-region, to advise the JRC on the allocation of the sub-regional funds. - I. King County Executive staff shall provide periodic reports on clients served by jurisdictions in the Housing Stability and Housing Repair programs and on the status of CDBG and HOME Program funded projects and make them available to all participating jurisdictions and the JRC. - J. King County Executive staff shall solicit proposals, administer contracts, and provide for technical assistance, both in the development of viable CDBG and HOME Program proposals and in complying with CDBG and HOME Program contractual requirements. - K. King County shall have environmental review responsibility for purposes of fulfilling requirements of the National Environmental Policy Act, under which King County may require the local incorporated jurisdiction or contractor to furnish data, information, and assistance for King County's review and assessment in determining whether an Environmental Impact Statement is required.
+- F. The King County Executive shall have the authority and responsibility to staff the JRC and provide liaison between HUD and the urban county Consortium.
+County Executive staff shall prepare and present to the JRC evaluation reports or recommendations concerning specific proposals or policies, and any other material deemed necessary by the JRC to help it fulfill its powers and duties in IV.
+C., above. - G. King County Executive staff shall have the authority and responsibility to communicate and consult with participating jurisdictions on CDBG, ESG and HOME Program policy and program matters in a timely manner. - H. King County Executive staff shall have the authority and responsibility to convene sub-regional advisory committees made up of representatives from participating jurisdictions in the sub-region to advise the JRC on the allocation of the sub-regional funds. - King County Executive staff shall provide periodic reports on clients served by jurisdictions in the Housing Stability and Housing Repair programs and on the status of CDBG, ESG and HOME Program funded projects and make them available to all participating jurisdictions and the JRC. - J. King County Executive staff shall solicit proposals, administer contracts, and provide for technical assistance, both in the development of viable CDBG, ESG and HOME Program proposals and in complying with CDBG, ESG and HOME Program contractual requirements. - K. King County shall have environmental review responsibility for purposes of fulfilling requirements of the National Environmental Policy Act, under which King County may require the local incorporated jurisdiction or contractor to furnish data, information, and assistance for King County's review and assessment in determining whether an Environmental Impact Statement is required. - L. King County, as the official applicant, shall have the authority and responsibility to ensure that any property acquired or assisted with CDBG funds or HOME Program funds is disposed of or used in accordance with federal regulations.

-VI.
+VII.
 RESPONSIBILITIES OF THE PARTICIPATING CITIES